mortie/dedaemon/README.md

 spawning and interacting with child processes to be really nice.

-A lot of why people dislike node.js is dependency hell; any package has a dozen dependencies, eoch of which in turn has a dozen more sub-dependencies, etc. I personally don't like that either.
+A lot of why people dislike node.js is dependency hell; any package has a dozen dependencies, each of which in turn has a dozen more sub-dependencies, etc. I personally don't like that either.
 That's why dedaemon has exactly one dependency, counting transient dependencies, and that's my config file parser.
-At the time of writing, the entire thing is around 300 kilobytes, and that's counting the node\_modules folder and everything.
+At the time of writing, the entire thing is around 300 kilobytes, and that's counting the `node_modules` folder and everything.

 Even the code interacting with udev doesn't use the "proper" way of integrating C code with node, because that requires dependencies, and you suddenly end up